schwemmecomics/schwemme-comics/content/comics/103/index.en.md

 Third comic of the vodka dilemma.
 We are nearing the finale

-*Frank is the character who is easiest drawn looking down.
+*Frank is the character who is easiest drawn looking down.*

----